frempongdev/Accra-Esports-Festival/README.md

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
+This project is part of Capstone week of module 1 in the Microverse study program.

 I would like to thank  everyone who inspired me to learn programming.
 Regards to the whole Microverse team, Peers, and family supporting. <br>A massive Thank You to [Cindy Shin](https://www.behance.net/adagio07) who is the original designer of this [design](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015)